zchee/neovim-wiki/FAQ.md

 #### OK, but now I get some errors... what is going on?

-Your configuration might not be entirely compatible.
-For a full list of differences between Vim and Neovim, please consult [this document](http://neovim.io/doc/user/vim_diff.html#vim-differences).
+Your configuration might not be entirely compatible with Neovim.
+For a full list of differences between Vim and Neovim, see [this document](http://neovim.io/doc/user/vim_diff.html#vim-differences).

-Just to give an example: the `ttymouse` option was removed in Neovim (you shouldn't need it).
-If you use it in Vim, you might want to guard it in your configuration, like this:
+The `ttymouse` option, for example, was removed from Neovim (mouse support should work without it).
+If you use the same `vimrc` for Vim and Neovim, consider guarding `ttymouse` in your configuration, like so:

 ~~~ vim
 if !has('nvim')